 - Digital cameras and camcorders, which typically use direct view displays at low resolution, offer a small visual image, and are difficult to see on sunny days.
-According to Display Search, 41 million digital cameras and 13 million camcorders are expected to be sold in 2005.
+According to leading consumer and retail information provider The NPD Group, forecasts show the U.S. digital camera market will generate more than million units in 2006.
+The digital camera market is expected to increase by eight percent in revenue and 17 percent in units over 2005.
 Some of these products may incorporate microdisplays as high-resolution viewfinders which would permit individuals to see enlarged, high-resolution proofs immediately upon taking the picture, giving them the opportunity to retake a poor shot. - Mobile phones and other hand-held Internet and telecommunications appliances which will enable users to access full web and fax pages, data lists and maps in a pocket-sized device.
-According to the Fuji Chimera Research Institute, an industry market research organization, by 2005 the cellular phone and handheld portable digital assistant markets will grow to 655 million units and 20 million units, respectively.
-Some of these products may eventually incorporate our microdisplays.
+According to IDC's Worldwide Quarterly Mobile Phone Tracker, in the fourth quarter of 2005 alone, worldwide mobile phone shipments rose 19.3 percent year over year and increased sequentially 16.8 percent to reach a single quarter record of 245.2 million units.
+In addition, worldwide converged mobile device shipments rose 100.3 percent year over year and increased sequentially 20 percent during the quarter to reach 16.8 million units.
+According to Gartner, Inc. worldwide mobile phone sales totaled 816.6 million units in 2005.
+According to DisplaySearch, by 2010, 3.8 billion people, half the people on the planet, are expected to own a mobile phone, Worldwide personal digital assistant shipments totaled a record 14.9 million units in 2005, a 19 percent increase from 2004, according to Gartner, Inc. Some of these products may eventually incorporate our microdisplays.
 In order for the high-resolution wireless telecommunications market to develop, Generation 3 (G3) high-speed data transmission must become widely available.
 The current cost and limited availability of broadband services has impeded the development of this market, but several telecommunication companies have prototype programs in progress which incorporate our microdisplay products.

-For each of these applications, we anticipate that our microdisplays, combined with compact optic lenses, will offer higher resolution, lower power and system cost and achieve larger images than are currently available in the consumer market.
+For each of these applications, we anticipate that our microdisplays, combined with compact optic lenses, will offer higher resolution, lower power requirements and system cost and achieve larger images than are currently available in the consumer market.
 As a result, we believe that we can obtain a sizeable share of the market for the display components of these mobile electronic products.

-(2) Head-wearable Display Platforms
+(2) Personal Display Systems Platforms, including Head-wearable Displays